Goulash: Etymology

-Today, gulyás refers both to the herdsmen, and to the soup.
+Today, gulyás refers both to the herdsmen, and to the soup or stew.
 From the Middle Ages until well into the 19th century, the Puszta was the home of enormous herds of cattle.
 They were driven, in their tens of thousands, to Europe's biggest cattle markets in Moravia, Vienna, Nuremberg and Venice.
 The herdsmen made sure that there were always some cattle that had to be slaughtered along the way, the flesh of which provided them with gulyáshús.